DinoChiesa/Apigee-GCP-Logging-Example/README.md

 messages from a MessageLogging policy configured in Apigee Edge.

 But some people don't like the expense of Splunk, and are considering using the Google Cloud Platform.
-This example shows how you can use Stackdriver, part of GCP, to collect and aggregate log messages from Edge, using built-in policies.
+This example shows how you can use Operations, part of GCP, to collect and aggregate log messages from Apigee, using built-in policies.

 ## How it works

-The Stackdriver API supports OAuth 2.0 for inbound API calls to write (or read, or query) log messages.
+The Operations logging API supports OAuth 2.0 for inbound API calls to write (or read, or query) log messages.
 For our purposes, we want Apigee Edge to only write messages.
 The OAuth token is a standard bearer token, and Google dispenses the token via an RFC7523 grant (see [RFC 7523 - JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication